Below-Grade Parking Garage Construction in Bellevue, WA.

 Malcolm began by installing soldier piles, each extending over 110 feet in depth, to form the backbone of the entire structure.

 To achieve seamless auger exchanges during the drilling process, Malcolm employed a 238-excavator equipped with a manipulator attachment.
-This strategic choice proved invaluable, as it streamlined operations and enhanced overall efficiency on the site.
+This strategic choice proved invaluable, streamlining operations and enhancing overall efficiency on the site.

 As the excavation reached deeper levels, the challenge of managing groundwater became paramount.
 Malcolm proactively addressed this concern by planning the installation of a dewatering wellpoint system.
 This system effectively controlled water levels and prevented any unwanted water ingress, providing a dry and secure work environment as the team completed the lower levels of the garage.